warigaricoding/WillDo/client/README.md

 # WillDo

-See [`src/index.html`](src/index.html) for an overview of the project structure
+See ['src/index.html'](src/index.html) for an overview of the project structure
+which centers around the ['app-root' component](src/app/app.component.html)

 [Node.js](https://nodejs.org/en/download/) is needed to build the client;
 other prequisites are portably installed into this folder after running either `FIRSTRUN` or `npm i` with this folder as the current directory

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to ['http://localhost:4200/'](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding